hollowcrust/TJCTF-2023/rev.md

 ```
 <br/>

-4. Combining everything and we can obtain the flag.
+4. Combine everything and we can obtain the flag.
 I recommend using `pwntools` to send the input.

 ### Solution code (in Python)